redhat-cip/dci-openstack-agent/README.md

-:warning: We are in the progress to rename the agent RPM.
+:warning: We are renaming the agent RPM.
 Please read [ the migration guide](README_migration_from_dci-ansible-agent.md).

 # DCI OpenStack Agent